 A recap of how the tax credit works

-An expanded child tax credit was included in the COVID relief measures in President Joe Biden’s March $1.9 trillion economic stimulus package.
+The beefed-up child tax credit was one of the COVID relief measures in President Joe Biden’s March $1.9 trillion economic stimulus package.

-Most parents haven’t had to do anything to receive their money, but some households that don’t typically file taxes because of lower income rates do have to register for the credit through the IRS child tax credit update portal.
+Most parents haven’t had to do anything to receive their money, but some low-income households that don’t typically file taxes must register for the credit through the IRS child tax credit update portal.

-Through the update portal, you can also update your mailing address or banking information.
-And it’s there you can also opt out of advance payments.
+And it’s there that you also can opt out of the advance payments.

 Reasons you may want to opt out

-Even if you’ve already received the first three payments, the government allows you to skip the final three.
+Even if you’ve already been receiving payments, the government allows you to skip the later ones.

-Because the monthly checks work as advanced payments on the tax credit you would normally receive from your 2021 tax filing, every dollar you receive reduces the amount you can claim on your taxes next year.
+Because the monthly checks work as advanced payments on the tax credit you would normally receive from your 2021 tax filing, every dollar you receive now reduces the amount you can get back next year.

 Eligibility for the credit is based on your most recent tax return, which is the one from 2020 for many people.

-But if your situation has changed in the past year, whether your income increased or someone new has claimed your child as a dependent, some households could face a big tax bill next year.
+If your situation has changed in the past year — whether your income increased or someone new has claimed your child as a dependent — you could find yourself facing a big tax bill next year.

-In those cases, opting out of payments for the rest of the year could help offset what you owe the IRS.
+In those cases, opting out of the advance child credit payments for the rest of 2021 could help offset what you'll owe the IRS.

 But time is limited to opt out